GitSquared/edex-ui/README.md

 ## FAQ
 #### What OS can this thing run on?
-Currently Windows and any linux distro that can run Chromium.
+Currently Windows (portable binary), the latest MacOS (.dmg and pkg) and any linux distro that can run Chromium (AppImage and tarball).
 #### Is this a real terminal?
 Yes.
 By default, eDEX runs bash on linux and Powershell on Windows, but you can change that to any command in the settings.json file.
 #### Why is there a keyboard?